TESTIMONY OF THE DAY

-I started in March and the first 7 days I dropped 16 pounds!
+I started in March and in the first 7 days, I dropped 16 pounds!
 I was shocked!
-Within the first month I dropped 23 pounds; my skin had cleared up and was looking great.
+Within the first month, I dropped 23 pounds; my skin had cleared up and was looking great.
 I noticed my hair had stopped falling out, no more hair filled brushes!
 All my body pain/aches were gone and my mood swings had stabilized!
 I felt normal for the first time in my life!

-By June 7th I reached my first goal of 50 pounds lost which was reached 5 weeks and 2 days before dead line I set for this goal!
+By June 7th I reached my first goal of 50 pounds lost which was reached 5 weeks and 2 days before the deadline I set for this goal!
 And I did it without exercise.
-I feel great and I am ready for my next goal: 66 pounds , start exercising and able to jog a 5k by Christmas!
+I feel great and I am ready for my next goal: 66 pounds, start exercising, and able to jog a 5k by Christmas!

 It has been a real learning process and I have had my ups and downs but I know Maria will always be there for me.
 I have learned so much and still growing.
 I am one of those people that have to learn everything the hard way.
 I now know what slows and stops my weight loss.
 Maria told me it would happen if I ate this or that but I had to eat it and learn it for myself.
 I guess that’s just how I roll!
 Maria has been a real blessing in my life.